TinaYTZ/chatbot-workshop/README.md

 ## Setting up

 1. Config our Node server
-  - Get the App ID and App Secret in Settings tab on `developers.facebook.com`
+  - Get the App Secret in Settings tab on `developers.facebook.com`
+  - Get `pageAccessToken` from Messenger -> Settings
   - For `validationToken`, you can put be whatever you want
   - For `serverURL`, you have to tunnel your localhost.
 If you have installed ngrok on your computer, type `ngrok http 5000` in the terminal. `5000` is the default port that you specify in your server.